- Dachshund Pregnancy and Whelping

 Symptoms of a pregnant dog

-Around four weeks after mating, your dachshund’s abdomen will grow a little, it will be noticeable but not significant if your dog is carrying a large litter, the growth will be more evident.
-At this stage, you will also notice that your dachshund will experience clear vaginal discharges.
-Keep in mind that your pregnant dachshund will not only need to eat more food (50% more than usual) than usual but will need high protein foods, ask your vet which type of food is the best option for your dachshund.
+Around four weeks after mating, your dachshund’s abdomen will grow a little, it will be noticeable but not significant if your dog is carrying a large litter, and the growth will be more evident.
+At this stage, you will also notice that your dachshund will experience clear vaginal discharge.
+Keep in mind that your pregnant dachshund will not only need to eat more food (50% more than usual) than usual but will need high-protein foods, ask your vet which type of food is the best option for your dachshund.

 How to care for a whelping dachshund?

 When the dachshund pregnancy reaches its end and whelping is about to start your doxie will go to a place where she feels comfortable and protected.
 Another sign is loss of appetite, around 24 hours before whelping your dachshund will lose interest in food.